 Provenance Meals is a meal delivery company that makes healthy prepared meals for breakfast, lunch and dinner.
 All of the meals are organic, gluten-free, dairy-free and refined sugar-free.
-To ensure the absolute freshness, the main service is currently only available in the greater New York City area and some parts of Connecticut.
+To ensure the absolute freshness, the main service is currently only available in the greater New York City area and Los Angeles.

 Thankfully, Provenance Meals launched the Feel Good Fix in August 2020, and this portion of the service ships nationwide.
 The three-day plant-based program eliminates inflammatory triggers including dairy, refined sugar, gluten, GMOs, soy, corn and refined vegetable oils.
 The meals, created by chefs and nutrition experts, come pre-prepared.
 The goal, according to Provenance Meals founder Caroll Lee, is to “reboot” your body by removing toxins causing gut inflammation.

 “It’s my aim to help people experience how good they can feel on an anti-inflammatory, nutrient-dense meal plan in a short time frame, while not giving up anything when it comes to taste and convenience,” Lee tells In The Know.
 “Our clients have experienced weight loss, increased energy and better sleep in just three short days.”

 Essentially, it’s detox meals delivered

 In all honesty, I usually stay away from anything labeled as a “detox.”
 I’ve read the studies and articles about why a detox could actually be bad for your health and how the words “detox” and “cleanse” are often marketing buzzwords used to sell products.
 And I’m well aware that my own liver and kidneys rid my body of toxins on their own.